by Susan Flantzer

 On February 14, 1948, Friedrich Josias made a second marriage to Denyse Henriette de Muralt in San Francisco, California.
 The couple divorced in 1964 and had three children:

-• Maria of Saxe-Coburg and Gotha (1949 – 2016), married Gion Schäfer, had two daughters
+- Maria of Saxe-Coburg and Gotha (1949 – 2016), married Gion Schäfer, had two daughters

-• Beatrice of Saxe-Coburg and Gotha (born 1951), married Friedrich-Ernst of Saxe-Meiningen, had one son and one daughter
+- Beatrice of Saxe-Coburg and Gotha (born 1951), married Friedrich-Ernst of Saxe-Meiningen, had one son and one daughter

-• Adrian of Saxe-Coburg and Gotha (1955 – 2011), married (1) Lea Rinderknecht, had two sons (2) Gertrud Krieg
+- Adrian of Saxe-Coburg and Gotha (1955 – 2011), married (1) Lea Rinderknecht, had two sons (2) Gertrud Krieg

 Friedrich Josias married one last time, on October 30, 1964, in Hamburg, Germany to Katrin Bremme.
 The couple had no children.
 His third wife Katrin survived him by twenty-three years, dying in 2011.

 In 1946, Friedrich Josias went to Stockholm, Sweden.
-There he stayed for a while with his elder sister Sibylla who was married to Prince Gustaf Adolf of Sweden, Duke of Västerbotten, the second in line to the Swedish throne after his father, the future King Gustaf VI Adolf.
+He stayed for a while with his elder sister Sibylla who was married to Prince Gustaf Adolf of Sweden, Duke of Västerbotten, the second in line to the Swedish throne after his father, the future King Gustaf VI Adolf.
 Prince Gustaf Adolf, the father of King Carl XVI Gustaf of Sweden, would have himself become King of Sweden had he not died tragically in an airplane crash in 1947.
 In Sweden, Friedrich Josias worked for Johnson Line AB, a Swedish shipping company.

 From 1958 – 1964, Friedrich Josias again worked for the Swedish shipping company Johnson Line AB, this time in Buenos Aires, Argentina.
 Upon his return to Germany, he first lived in Hamburg.
-Beginning in 1967, he spent his time in Coburg, now in Bavaria, Germany and Grein, Austria.
+Beginning in 1967, he spent his time in Coburg, now in Bavaria, Germany, and Grein, Austria.
 During the last years of his life, Friedrich Josias was in ill health and his son Andreas took over many of his duties.
 He died on January 23, 1998, in a hospital in Amstetten, Austria at the age of 79 and was buried in the family cemetery in the forest of Schloss Callenberg in Coburg, Bavaria, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.